daniel-beet/acme.sh.wiki-clone/DNS-API-Dev-Guide.md

 ## Some useful tips

 1. It's normal to run into errors, so do use `--debug 2` when testing.
 For e.g., `acme.sh --issue --debug 2 -d example.com  --dns  dns_myapi`
 2. It's normal to burst rate limits for letsencrypt, so do use `--staging` when testing.
-For e.g., `acme.sh --issue --staging --debug 2 -d example.com  --dns  dns_myapi` Please read issue for details
+For e.g., `acme.sh --issue --staging --debug 2 -d example.com  --dns  dns_myapi` Read [issue 1787](https://github.com/Neilpang/acme.sh/issues/1787) for details.
+Remember to remove `--staging` after testing.

 Let's assume your api name is `myapi`, and you will use your api like: